 - If the Default User Name has a blank

 Password, this option will only work once the next time you turn on the system, the

 Name / Password Logon screen will appear.

 A Password must be entered to ensure

 proper operation of the Automatic Logon.

-- There are a few options for the Automatic Logon when the Keyboard Logon is enabled.
-See Configure Secure Logon.

 - You must have Administrator Rights to update the system with any changes.